What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

-This feature lets you run multiple legal entities on different versions or instances of the same version by connecting the data from instances in Dynamics AX 2012 R3 CU11 or later to Dynamics 365 for Finance and Operations, Enterprise edition.
+This feature lets you run multiple legal entities on different versions or instances of the same version by connecting the data from instances in Dynamics AX 2012 R3 CU11 or later to Dynamics 365 for Finance and Operations.
 You can cross the boundaries of legal entities to address both organizational and statutory reporting needs.

 For more information, see Cost accounting overview.

 The allocation base feature has been extended so Cost accountants can create an allocation base that matches their requirement.